For the Man Who Has Everything

 - Continuity Nod: Countless, particularly to the Silver Age.
 Superman's wife is Lyla Lerrol, who Superman met while time-stranded on Krypton, the various Kryptonian geographical landmarks are callbacks to other Silver Age stories, etc. Alan Moore has stated repeatedly that he is a great fan of the Silver Age Superman, and everything that goes along with him.

 - Crystal Spires and Togas: While Krypton is generally protrayed as a utopian society, the comic book version subverts this heavily.
 The fact that Kryptonian skies are a sinister red tone (due to Krypton orbiting a red sun) is the reader's first hint of the darkness of the illusion.
+Played straight in the JLU version.

 - Curse Cut Short: In the JLU episode, Wonder Woman's "Go to hell!" is cut off by her firing the BFG.